ddlindeque/funk/README.md

 # *funk* - A Functional Programming Language

+## Getting started

+* To run in node.js, press F5, ask for the command "Hello World", see it's from Node.js

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/ddlindeque/funk?quickstart=1)

 The *Programming Language* which is *pure functional*, allow *mutation* and have *operations*.